 In the field of electricity, the movement of ions in an electrolyte or plasma also causes an electric current.
-In all these cases, cargo transportation is done by moving the cargo carriers.
-In addition, an electric current is also created as a change in the electrical flow, such as between the plates of a capacitor during charging and discharging, without moving the charge carriers.
+In all these cases, the transportation of cargo is carried out by the movement of electrical charges.
+In addition, an electric current is also created as a change in electric flux, such as between the plates of a capacitor during charging and discharging, without moving the charge carriers.

-Direction and force of the electric current
+Direction and strength of electric current

 - I is the electric current is expressed in amps (A).

 - t the considered time, expressed in seconds (s).

 - Q the time t amount of electric charge moved expressed in coulomb (C).

 The intensity of the electric current is measured in amps (symbol: A), and informally it is also known as amperage by analogy with the voltage of the electrical voltage.

 The most used devices to measure an electric current are: